OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 > _Hooks_ are used to extend or modify the behavior of software by redirecting function calls or messages. often used for injecting malware by intercepting system calls or processes.
 Can also be used for monitoring, logging, or modifying behavior.

-Some other important plugins to use when looking for _Malware_ are:
+Some other important plugins to use when looking for [[Malware]] are:

-- `ssdt` - searches for hooking within the _SSDT_ table, which enables malware to alter the location where the pointers point to, enabling them to point to a location that the malware controls.
+- `ssdt` - searches for hooking within the _SSDT_ table, [[Windows API Call Flow]], which enables malware to alter the location where the pointers point to, enabling them to point to a location that the malware controls.
 - `modules` - Dumps a list of loaded kernel modules to list malicious drivers.
 - `driverscan` - Dumps a list of drivers present on the system at the time of extraction.
 Identifies driver files that the `modules` plugin might have missed.
 - `modscan`